![]() |

 Looking now southeast

-from the completed Walkertown Guthrie bridge along I-74 roadway headed
+from the completed Walkertown Guthrie bridge along I-74 roadway

-Traveling south to near
+Traveling south to

-over Mountain View Rd.
+construction over Mountain View Rd.

-Closer look at progress
+Closer look at

-Mountain View Road.
+over Mountain View Road.

 Looking south toward